kubestellar/kubestellar/test/scale-infra/README.md

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - AWS access key ID and AWS secret access key (to configure AWS CLI follow instructions [here](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html#cli-configure-files-methods))
-- An SSH "keypair" registered with EC2
+- An SSH "keypair" registered with EC2 in the region that you will be using.

 ### Overview